|To view the regulations for your state, click here|

 DDAP may send an authorized representative to enter, visit, and inspect a facility licensed or applying for a license at any time, especially when an application for licensure or renewal is in process.
 Read More

 10. How can a facility prepare for inspections, on-site reviews, and audits?

 While the criteria are periodically updated, key subjects of review may include: Read More

 Zoning and Land Use

 11. What are the protections afforded to small group homes used for the purpose of residential substance abuse treatment?

 The regulation of land use and zoning is traditionally reserved to state and local governments, ...
 Read More

 12. Are there any proximity restrictions regulating how close treatment centers may be to each other?
 Can I open a residential treatment center right next to one that is already there?

-There is no regulation preventing multiple facilities from operating in close proximity.
+At the present time, Pennsylvania law does not regulate or prevent multiple treatment facilities from operating in close proximity.
 Read More

 13. What are the basic physical plant requirements for treatment facilities?